 - I encountered orphaned Guatemalan children who lived exclusively within the confines of an enormous municipal landfill.
 These children constantly orbited giant bulldozers as they sifted through refuse for sustenance.

-- Five days after Hurricane Katrina made landfall there were still dead Americans floating among tree limbs and debris.
+- Five days after Hurricane Katrina made landfall, we found dead Americans floating among tree limbs and debris.
 Some of the deceased even lay on dry streets, in plain view of children.
-Since it is important for relatives of the deceased to have proof-of-death for the purpose of closure, our team of six civilian volunteers respectfully loaded two bodies into our privately owned (decommissioned) 5-ton military vehicle.
-We soon learned there were still flood victims of all ages and physical conditions trapped inside their homes.
-We immediately headed to a National Guard drop-zone on an overpass to transfer responsibility of the bodies to city, state, or federal authorities; none would accept the bodies.
+Since it is important for relatives of the deceased to have proof-of-death for the purpose of closure, our team of six civilian volunteers respectfully loaded bodies into our privately owned (decommissioned) 5-ton military vehicle.
+We soon learned there were still surviving flood victims of all ages and physical conditions trapped inside their homes.
+We immediately headed to a military drop-zone on an overpass to transfer responsibility of the bodies to city, state, or federal authorities; none would accept the bodies.
 As our group debated the ethics of photographing the faces of the deceased (for identification) and allowing their bodies to float away, we came upon families who desperately needed immediate evacuation.
 We quickly covered the body bags with layers of old quilts and assisted the families into the bed of the truck.
 Minutes later a young black boy said, “Mister, it stinks bad in here.”
 With the composure of a collapsing concrete building I replied, “Son…I’m sorry.
 It must be something in the water.”
 How could I tell that precious little boy he was sitting on a dead man?

 - We interviewed a young African woman who had fled her home with thousands of others due to widespread, systematic human slaughter in Sudan.
 She walked through the Sahel Desert to a seemingly safe U.N. refugee camp in Chad, only to be shot in the chest after refusing to have sex with heartless beings who routinely entered the fenceless camp at night to prey on women.